Prerequisites: Make sure you’ve installed cmd and configured at least one AI provider.

 Switching Models

-Different tasks benefit from different AI models:1
+Different tasks benefit from different AI models:Choose a Model

 Select from your enabled models: